vivo-community/VIVOPhotoDataGenerator/README.md

 ```

 Input Folder contains the person photos in jpg format.
-Output Folder will contain the 1) .nt triple files and 2) the file directories that need to be copied in VIVO.
+Output Folder should contain the 1) .nt triple files and 2) the file directories that need to be copied in VIVO.
 Do not copy the whole file folder to file_storage_root/a~n/  but only the subdirectories.

 ** The default person URI is set to ``` http://scholars.cornell.edu/individual/ ```